 Avaya has created this conferencing solution for medium-size enterprises.
-The solution offers the full range of Avaya Conferencing features, particularly multiple simultaneous conferences.
+The solution offers the full range of Avaya Meetings Server features, particularly multiple simultaneous conferences.
 The solution is suited for enterprises with a single main branch containing several meeting rooms, or for enterprises structured as a headquarter and several branches.

-The solution is called Avaya Meetings Server for Over The Top (OTT) when it ties to the customer existing infrastructure and provides services over the top of this infrastructure without requiring it to be upgraded or replaced.
+The solution is called Avaya Meetings Server for Over The Top when it ties to the customer existing infrastructure and provides services over the top of this infrastructure without requiring it to be upgraded or replaced.

-The solution that tightly integrates with Avaya Aura[®] components is called Avaya Meetings Server for Team Engagement (TE) and is deployed in medium and large enterprises.
+The solution that tightly integrates with Avaya Aura® components is called Avaya Meetings Server for Team Engagement and is deployed in medium and large enterprises.

-The figures below illustrate examples of distributed OTT and TE deployments.
+The following figures illustrate distributed deployments:

-Figure 6: OTT deployment for medium to large enterprises
+Figure 6: Over The Top deployment for medium to large enterprises

-Figure 7: TE deployment for medium to large enterprises
+Figure 7: Team Engagement deployment for medium to large enterprises